GHeinzelmann/BAT.py/README.md

 \- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-*COMING SOON: The BAT.py 2.3 version, with the new features*
+*Just released: The BAT.py 2.3 version, with the new features*

 *- TI calculations with Gaussian Quadrature (TI-GQ) for OpenMM*